IVF and Egg Donation in the UK

 Additionally, IVF clinics must offer counselling to help patients realise the risks and consequences of the process.
 Although paying for egg donation is illegal in the UK, egg donors can receive compensation of up to £750 per donation ‘cycle’ to cover their costs (like travel, accommodation and childcare).

 Egg donation in the UK was made non-anonymous on April 1st, 2005.
-Since that moment on, egg donors (as well as sperm and embryo donors) have been required legally to be identifiable to any person or persons conceived as a result of their donation.
+From that moment on, egg donors (as well as sperm and embryo donors) have been required legally to be identifiable to any person or persons conceived as a result of their donation.
 The offspring can have full access to the identity of their donor when they reach the age of 18.

 The information submitted by clinics includes the donor’s name, date of birth, current address, ethnicity, NHS number, marital status, physical characteristics, personal description and the number of children.
 It is important to mention that donors don’t have any legal rights or obligations towards their genetic children but they can decide on the number of infants created from their donated eggs (the maximum number is ten).